beamable/UnrealSDK/Docs/docs/samples/discord-demo.md

       2. Set as true all **Privileged Gateway Intents**, especially the **Server Members Intent**.
       3. Press the `Reset Token` button and set it aside (it will be required later on).
 5. Go to App `Settings->Installation`.
       1. In `Install Link` select `Discord Provided Link`, copy and paste it into browser.
+      2. In `Default Install Settings` add `bot` to the `Scopes` field and `Administrator` to the `Permissions` field
-      2. Install the App into your Discord server of choice.
+      3. Install the App into your Discord server of choice.
 6. Now open the Discord application.
       1. Open `Settings->Advanced` and enable the `Developer Mode` so that we can copy various Ids by right-clicking things in the UI.
       2. Right click on the server icon and select the option `Copy server ID` and set it aside.